dbgjerez/pelorus-workshop/README.md

 If we explore the pods, we can see that Pelorus have deployed ```Grafana``` and ```Prometheus``` operators.

+To check it, we find the respective controllers:

 ```zsh
 ❯ oc get pods -n pelorus
 NAME                                                   READY   STATUS    RESTARTS   AGE